a-karma/Bogor_Workshop/DAY_2/Session1.md

 The second line contains the actual sequence (in the example above, a short fragment of 47 nucleotides).
 Most Illumina sequencers however are ran on 150 cycle these days which means they produce 150bp reads.

-The third line always start with a `+` to improve the readability of the file by separating the sequence line from its quality.
+The third line always starts with a `+` to improve the readability of the file by separating the sequence line from its quality.
 The + symbol might be followed by the read identifier in the first line (optional).